georgi2411/angular-blueprint/README.md

 # project-guideline
-This repo is only to be used as a guideline for new projects.
+A guideline for new agile projects.